whispir/openapi/docs/Getting started/Authentication.md

 - Americas ???
 ## API key as a header

-In line with the new API gateway changes, the key information must now be passed in ONLY via the ‘headers’, using the `x-api-key` header value.
-The header value will be the same as the one used as query parameter with the old deprecated API URL
+API key information is provided via the ‘headers’, using the `x-api-key` header value.

 ```json
 Example - if your region is AP